hs950559/coryrylan.com/_posts/2016-11-20-fast-offline-angular-apps-with-service-workers.md

 ---
 layout: post
-title: Fast Offline Angular 2 Apps with Service Workers
+title: Fast Offline Angular Apps with Service Workers
-description: Learn how to build a offline Angular 2 app with service workers & sw-precache.
+description: Learn how to build a offline Angular app with service workers & sw-precache.
 keywords: Cory Rylan, Angular 2, Angular, Service Workers, Offline, Progressive Web App
 tags: angular, pwa
 date: 2016-11-20
+updated: 2016-12-19
 permalink: /blog/fast-offline-angular-apps-with-service-workers
 demo: https://ng-pokedex.firebaseapp.com/
 ---

+{% include ng-version.html %}

-With the release of Angular 2 and the recent rise of "Progressive Web Apps" there is a lot to be excited about when it comes to building on the web today.
-In this post we will cover how to make a simple Hello World Angular 2 app and leverage Service Workers to make our app lightning fast and offline capable.
+With the release of the latest Angular (2.x+) and the recent rise of "Progressive Web Apps" there is a lot to be excited about when it comes to building on the web today.
+In this post we will cover how to make a simple Hello World Angular app and leverage Service Workers to make our app lightning fast and offline capable.
 Then we will look at a small more useful app and how Service Workers improved it's performance.

 ## Service Workers